ig-ealbert/newsletter-signup/README.md

 I chose to use Next.js because the default `create-react-app`:

-1. Was not building.
-At first it was a dependency conflict, which I resolved.
+1. Was not building. :angry: At first it was a dependency conflict, which I resolved.
 Then it was many missing packages and misconfigurations, which I decided it was not worth it to solve.
 2. It does not contain a server by default.
 Next.js does (pages/api contains the routes).

 ## APIs